openmls/openmls/book/src/user_manual/join_from_welcome.md

 {{#include ../../../openmls/tests/book_code_discard_welcome.rs:not_join_group_staged_welcome}}
 ```

-Then, more information about the welcome messages sender, such as the credential, signature public key, and encryption public key can also be individually inspected.
+Then, more information about the welcome message's sender, such as the credential, signature public key, and encryption public key can also be individually inspected.
+The welcome message sender's credential can be validated at this stage.
 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code_discard_welcome.rs:not_join_group_welcome_sender}}
 ```
-Additionally, some information about the other group members is available.
+Additionally, some information about the other group members is made available, e.g. credentials and signature public keys, which are used for credential validation by the Authentication Service.
 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code_discard_welcome.rs:not_join_group_members}}
 ```